FitnessKeeper/tf_aws_ecs_ebs/README.md

 - `consul_image` - Image to use when deploying consul, defaults to the hashicorp consul image
 - `registrator_image` - Image to use when deploying registrator agent, defaults to the gliderlabs registrator:latest
 - `enable_agents` - Enable Consul Agent and Registrator tasks on each ECS Instance.
 Defaults to false

+- `ebs_snapshot_matcher` - String to match against the Name tag of the Valhalla data EBS snapshot.

 Usage
 -----